Code-with-vijaysekar/-ChatBot-Deployment-using-IBM-Watson-Assistant/README.md

-# ChatBot Deployment using IBM Watson Assistant
+# ChatBot Deployment using IBM Watson Assistant (low-code and no-code development)

 ## Project Overview
 This project involves deploying a chatbot using IBM Watson Assistant.
 The chatbot is designed to handle user queries and provide appropriate responses based on the configured intents and entities.